 One of the stations in a central portion of the experimental area was equipped with a continuous radon monitor (Burnett et al., 2001b).
 Grab samples of seawater were also collected from the same location at various times and analyzed by conventional radon emanation techniques with results very close to those provided by the continuous monitor.
 The radon data showed a pattern generally similar to that of an automated seepage meter deployed by M. Taniguchi with higher radon concentrations and higher seepage rates during the lowest tides, a feature that has been observed elsewhere.
 Both the radon record and the seepage meter results are suggestive of a strong tidal influence on the transient magnitude of the SGD flux.
-The estimated flow based on the radon record ranged from 2.0 to 2.7 m3/m day.
+The estimated flow based on modeling the radon record as described in Burnett and Dulaiova (2003) ranged from 2.0 to 2.7 m^3/m day.

-A summary of all the seepage flux estimates from the intercomparison shows that there was good agreement at this site (Table 1).
+A summary of all the seepage flux estimates from the intercomparison shows that there was good agreement at this site (Table 2).
 Both the radium isotopes and radon models fall within the range of the seepage meter estimates and the hydrological modeling.
 This was not the case in a preliminary intercomparison experiment in Florida, where the radiotracers and seepage meters agreed closely, but the modeling showed much lower values (Burnett et al., 2002).
 The somewhat higher estimate seen by the radium isotopic approach than radon may be a consequence of differences in scale.
-The radium samples were collected over distances of several kilometers, from the nearshore out to the mouth of Cockburn Sound.
-The radon estimates were based on continuous measurements at one location near the beach.
-The seepage meter estimates may be expected to be somewhat higher because the measurements were all made during the day, which happened to coincide with the low tide (higher seepage) intervals.
+The radium samples were collected over distances of several